 The tall Human with dark hair was first to speak, “Greetings from Planet Earth, Emperor Horcunt.
 My name is Colonel Douglas Jenson.
 I trust you had a pleasant journey.
 I assure you we’ll provide all the comforts you deserve during the ever-so-short remainder of your worthless life.”

 Keeping silent but gathering the mental power he had developed through decades of practice, Horcunt scowled and thrust a killing telepathic burst of energy into the mind of the scurrilous animal.
 Confident the Human would topple to the floor in a dead heap, Horcunt curled his lips in a haughty sneer.
 The Human didn’t even flinch.

 Shaking his head and frowning with irritation, Doug said, “Please don’t insult me with your feeble attempts at telepathy.”

 Chellsee gasped in genuine surprise.
 “A direct insult!” she thought.
-“Instead of groveling at the feet of the all-powerful Emperor of the Chrysallaman Empire, these Humans are bullying his Royal Majesty!”
+“Instead of groveling at the feet of the all-powerful Emperor of the Chrysallaman Empire, these Humans were bullying his Royal Majesty!”

 Despite the fact she was an unwilling concubine and had just knocked Horcunt off his dais, Chellsee considered herself a faithful member of the Royal Court.
 Coming to the defense of her Sovereign, she leaped down the dais and knelt beside Horcunt in a protective pose.